NVSL/CSE141pp-Resources/labs/Characterizing-Matrix-Multiplication/README.md

 1. Use the class instrumentation tools to change processor speed
 2. Use the class instrumentation tools to change compiler options
-3. Measure static and dynamic instruction mixes
+3. Measure program runtime
-4. Measure program runtime
+4. Measure program energy usage
-5. Measure program energy usage
+5. (possibly) Measure static and dynamic instruction mixes

 ## Software You Will Need